Oil slips back toward 18-month lows on oversupply

 The fuel glut has combined with faltering investor sentiment in other asset classes, producing a bear market for oil.

-Global stocks rebounded on Wednesday after U.S. President Donald Trump’s administration attempted to shore up investor confidence and a report on strong U.S. holiday spending.
+Stock markets rebounded on Wednesday after U.S. President Donald Trump’s administration attempted to shore up investor confidence.
 [MKTS/GLOB]

 The Organization of the Petroleum Exporting Countries met earlier this month with other producers including Russia and agreed to reduce output by 1.2 million barrels per day (bpd), equivalent to more than 1 percent of global consumption.